BabuRajan002/GCP-Certified-Cloud-professional-Architect-Notes/Udemy/Final Prep.md

 Data lifecycle4 - Explore and visualize:
 ========================================
-Cloud Data studio - Dashboarding and visualization Live charts and graphs based on data in cloudSQL and Bigquery
+-> Cloud Data studio - Dashboarding and visualization Live charts and graphs based on data in cloudSQL and Bigquery

+-> Cloud Bigquery - Managed data warehouse Standard SQL, serverless, separate storage and compute -> Cloud datalab - Web based tool to prepare, analyze and visualize data based on Jupyter notebooks.

 Big data & Analytics in GCP:
 ============================